Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/vs-code-debugging.md

 ![Run and debug button](../assets/vs-code-debugger/run-and-debug.png)

-Then Select `create a launch.json file` To make a configuration.
+Then select `create a launch.json file` to make a configuration.

 ![Debug Python File](../assets/vs-code-debugger/debug-configuration.png)

 Save the resulting `launch.json` file.

-That's it!
 You are set up!
 You can close `launch.json` now.

 ## Debugging

-### Adding Breakpoints
+### Adding and Removing Breakpoints

 You can add a breakpoint by clicking to the **left** of the line number.
 You will see a red dot appear to indicate the breakpoint.
 You can click again to make it dissapear.